-When the Office of Equal Opportunity and Title IX receives a report, they will first collect enough information to determine jurisdiction.
-If the Office of Equal Opportunity and Title IX does not have jurisdiction they will forward it to the appropriate University office/department.
-If the Office of Equal Opportunity and Title IX does have jurisdiction they will begin by determining interim measures to prevent unwanted contact with the alleged respondent, including, but not limited to, transfer of the complainant and/or the respondent to alternative class, or a work site or to alternative University-owned housing, if such alternatives are reasonably available.
-The University may summarily suspend or take other temporary measures against a student alleged to have committed a violation of this policy, in accordance with Minnesota State's 1B.3/1B.1 policies.
-Under appropriate circumstances, the President or Chancellor may, in consultation with System Legal Counsel and labor relations, reassign or place an employee on administrative leave at any point in time during the report/complaint process.
+When the Office of Equal Opportunity and Title IX receives a report, they will first collect enough information to determine jurisdiction for addressing the allegations.
+If the Office of Equal Opportunity and Title IX does not have jurisdiction, they will forward it to the appropriate University office/department.
+If the Office of Equal Opportunity and Title IX does have jurisdiction, they will begin by determining interim actions and protective/supportive measures to prevent unwanted contact with the alleged respondent, including, but not limited to, transfer of the complainant and/or the respondent to an alternative class, or a work site or to alternative University-owned housing if such alternatives are available and feasible.
+The University may summarily suspend or take other temporary measures against a student alleged to have committed a violation of this policy, in accordance with Minnesota State system 1B.3/1B.1 policies.
+Under appropriate circumstances, the President or Chancellor may, in consultation with System legal counsel and labor relations, reassign or place an employee on administrative leave at any point in time during the report/complaint process.
 Any action taken must be consistent with the applicable collective bargaining agreement or personnel plan.

-Following implementation of interim measures, the Office of Equal Opportunity and Title IX will begin an investigation and formal report including: interviews, collection of additional documentation/evidence, and investigative report written and forwarded to President's designee for assignment to a decisionmaker.
+Following implementation of interim actions and protective/supportive measures, the Office of Equal Opportunity and Title IX will begin an investigation and formal report including but not limited to: interviews, collection of additional documentation/evidence, and a written investigative report.